robinmattern/FormR-test/docs/Setup/fr0306_Setup-Website-SSL-Ubuntu.md

 # Setup Instructions for creating a simple website with SSL

-1. Open Bitvise on your local workstation and login as nimda to the Ubuntu server
+1. Use Bitvise securely.
+Open Bitvise on your local workstation and login as nimda to the Ubuntu server

  - Bitvise Initial Login with password
 ```